The global payments industry is rapidly transforming thanks to bold new technologies and changing customer needs and wants.

 But banks and their fintech competitors aren't the only companies competing through customer experience in the payments sector.
 A growing number of non-traditional financial players, such as PayPal and Google, are seeking to own the customer relationship through their own payment platforms.
 This competition, alongside fintechs, could further disintermediate the banks through their focus on capturing customer loyalty with targeted improvements to specific consumer business transactions.

-To better compete with new industry entrants, traditional banks need to capitalise immediately on new money movement capabilities and offer multiple payment methods to provide the best customer experience possible.
+To better compete with new industry entrants, traditional banks need to capitalize immediately on new money movement capabilities and offer multiple payment methods to provide the best customer experience possible.

 Some banks are getting the message, with the help of regulators.
 A growing number of jurisdictions are accelerating progress around real-time payments (PDF 859 KB), enabling the rapid transfer of money online or on a mobile device.
 In fact, about half of the global population today has access to some form of real-time payments for reasons varying from economic stability to consumer preference.